stanley-gu/standardsCh/chapter.md

 ### VCell

-The Virtual Cell (VCell; <http://vcell.org/>) is a client/server based tool that specializes in three-dimensional whole cell simulations [@VCELL][@moraru2008virtual].
+The Virtual Cell (VCell; <http://vcell.org/>) [@VCELL] [@moraru2008virtual] is a client/server based tool that specializes in three-dimensional whole cell simulations.
 It is unique in that it provides a framework for not only modeling biochemical networks but also electrophysiological, and transport phenomena while at the same time considering the subcellular localization of the molecules that take part in them.
 This localization can take the form of a three-dimensional arbitrarily shaped cell, where the molecular species might be heterogeneously distributed.
 In addition, the geometry of the cell, including the locations and shapes of subcellular organelles, can be imported directly from microscope images.
 VCell is written in Java but has numerical analysis carried out by C/C++ and FORTRAN coded software to improve performance.
 Currently, modeling must be carried out using the client/server model which necessitates a connection to the internet.
 In addition models are generally stored on the VCell remote server rather than the clients desktop.
 This operating model is not always agreeable to users and as a result the VCell team are reorganizing the software so that it can also be run as a stand-alone application on a researchers machine.
 The VCell team has incorporated the BioNetGen [@blinov2004bionetgen] network generator which allows models to be specified in a rule based manner.
 VCell is also one of the few tools that can